unlv-f1/lab2/README.md

 ## Deliverables and Submission
 Students will maintain a private github repository, cloning this repo and sharing collaboration rights with the TA.
-In addition to the three deliverables described in this document, fill in the answers to the questions listed in **`SUBMISSION.md`**.
+Fill in the answers to the questions listed in **`SUBMISSION.md`**.

 Students will add the TA to their labs as a collaborator.
 The TA's